Financial Advice

 Check they're authorised

-Financial advisers providing investment, mortgage or insurance advice must be authorised and regulated by the FSA, which can give you some protection if things go
+Financial advisers providing investment, mortgage or insurance advice must be authorised and regulated by the FCA, which can give you some protection if things go

 wrong.
-You can check that an adviser is authorised using the FSA's website.
+You can check that an adviser is authorised using the FCA's website.

 Is the adviser independent?

 Even if the adviser is an IFA, can you be sure they're truly independent?
-If they only offer a fee option then this should reduce the risk of product bias
+Check the areas on which they're allowed to advise and seek assurance they really do

 What products can the adviser provide advice on?